Project AUDE

 Supervise the missions, guide your students through the past, help them choose the best artifacts, and get them home to the present safely.
 The player whose team collects the most points on these missions will be the winner of the game.
 Good luck!
 UNB is counting on you!

-This game is collaboration with UNB Libraries Archives & Special Collections.
+This project was a collaboration with UNB Libraries Archives & Special Collections.
 All of the cards feature photographs, illustrations, and artifacts found in the archives.

 The Heart to Heart Puzzle Pursuit (March 2024)

 Heart to Heart is a partnership program between the Mi'kmaq-Wolastoqey Centre and the International Student Advisor's Office at UNB.
-This program educates students on Indigenous rights, history, and ways of life and aims to foster respect and cultural understanding between Indigenous and non-Indigenous students.
+It educates students on Indigenous rights, history, and ways of life and aims to foster respect and cultural understanding between Indigenous and non-Indigenous students.

-During the 2023-24 academic year, Resolve partnered with Heart to Heart to design a featured event for March 2024.
-The Puzzle Pursuit will be a month-long interactive challenge involving riddles, clues, word puzzles and and a campus-wide treasure hunt.
-Our goal was to meet Heart to Heart's mandate (educating students on Indigenous culture and creating connections, particularly between Indigenous and international students) through the medium of immersive game design.
+During the 2023-24 academic year, Resolve partnered with Heart to Heart to design a featured event.
+The Puzzle Pursuit took place in March 2024.
+It was an interactive challenge involving riddles, clues, on-line word puzzles, and a campus-wide treasure hunt.
+Our goal was to meet Heart to Heart's mandate (educating students on Indigenous culture and creating connections, particularly between Indigenous and international students) using immersive game design.

 Our research revealed that designers who create these immersive experiences for theme parks and alternate reality games recommend designing for three different audience types: waders, swimmers, and divers.
-With this in mind, we built our puzzles at different difficultly levels, allowing students to participate at their desired level.
-For the waders, two simple word puzzles released online each week, which students complete to receive a ballot for a weekly prize draw, while also learning about Indigenous culture and issues.
-Meanwhile, for the swimmers and divers, throughout the month, a multi-step treasure hunt during which students identify and decipher hidden clues to find a grand prize hidden somewhere on campus.
+With this in mind, we built our puzzles at different difficultly levels, allowing students to participate where they felt most comfortable.
+For the waders, we created two simple on-line word puzzles released each week.
+Students could complete them to receive a ballot for a weekly prize draw while also learning about Indigenous culture and issues.
+Meanwhile, for the swimmers and divers, we were dropping riddles and clues in our social media posts and around campus throughout the month.
+These led students on a multi-step treasure hunt to find a grand prize (an iPad!) that was hidden somewhere on campus.

 UNBSU Orientation 2023